How much does a web designer earn? Find out about the factors affecting freelance, contract, and employed work with this guide to web design salaries.

 Knowledge of search engine optimization

-Hone skills with WordPress, Magento, Joomla, Shopify, WooCommerce, and other website and e-commerce platforms.
+Knowledge of WordPress, Magento, Joomla, Shopify, WooCommerce, and other website and e-commerce platforms

 Professional development is essential to any career path, especially in web design and development, where things change rapidly.
 Some employers may prefer candidates with relevant web design certifications.